PrairieLearn/PrairieLearn/docs/manualGrading.md

 Any [elements](elements/) can be used in the [`question.html`](question.md#question-questionhtml) to write manually graded questions.
 All of the student input will be saved and available for manual grading, including `pl-string-input`, `pl-file-editor`, `pl-file-upload`, etc.

+## Manual grading using file uploads

-## Downloading the students' submitted answers
+### Downloading the students' submitted answers

 After students have completed the assessment, download the submitted answers by going to the assessment page, then the "Downloads" tab, and selecting the `<assessment>_submissions_for_manual_grading.csv` file.
 This looks like: